Causes and Consequences of Representational Similarity in Machine Learning Models: Experimental Results

+\para{(1) Task splitting with increasing dataset overlap.} When both dataset and task overlap simultaneously increase, {\em we observe a positive trend between task overlap and model CKA}, see Figure~\ref{fig:task splitting results across various modalities}.

-\para{(2) Task splitting with constant data overlap.} Although the first task splitting approach maintains consistency with the dataset splitting in terms of datasets and models evaluated, it introduces a confounding variable because dataset overlap increases as task overlap increases.
+\para{(2) Task splitting with constant data overlap.} The first task splitting approach allows us to evaluate the same datasets/models as in the dataset splitting experiments but introduces a confounding variable since dataset overlap increases as task overlap increases.
 Therefore, we isolate the effect of scaling task overlap through experiments on \csd, as described in \S\ref{sec:implement}.
 Results from these experiments are shown in Figure \ref{fig:resnet_partition_combined}.
-We find that, even when images in $D_1$ and $D_2$ are identical, increased task overlap positively correlates with increased CKA similarity scores in the models we evaluate.
-Linear regression models fit to these data have a strong positive slope and reasonable $R^2$ values.
+We find that, even when images in $D_1$ and $D_2$ are identical, {\em increased task overlap positively correlates with increased CKA similarity scores} in the models we evaluate.
+Linear regression models fit to these data (independent variable is task overlap, dependent variable is CKA) have a strong positive slope and reasonable $R^2$ values.
 These results empirically show that shared tasks among models, independent of data overlap, drive representational alignment.